History of baseball outside the United States: United Kingdom

 American baseball was introduced to the UK in 1874 by Albert Spalding, an American baseball entrepreneur, although this tour did not live long in the memory.
 The 1889 tour was seen as more of a success.
 Spalding and Francis Ley were instrumental in setting up the National Baseball League of Great Britain.
 Ley would later run Derby Baseball Club.
-Baseball's peak popularity in Britain was in the years immediately preceding World War II.
+Baseball's peak popularity in Britain was in the years immediately preceding World War II and included the formation of a women's league.
+One milestone of baseball in the United Kingdom was the 1938 victory of Great Britain over the United States to win the inaugural World Cup of Baseball.
 Baseball teams shared grounds with football clubs (hence Derby County's home ground was named the Baseball Ground), and the game was run at a professional standard with up to 10,000 spectators per game.

-One milestone of baseball in the United Kingdom was the 1938 victory of Great Britain over the United States to win the inaugural World Cup of Baseball.
 There is currently no professional baseball in the United Kingdom.
 An unusual variation of the game, known as British baseball, is played in parts of England and Wales.
 It involves 11 players per team and shares some terminology with cricket.
 There is also rounders, a baseball-like game played mostly at schools and amongst friends.

 Great Britain competed in the qualifying rounds of the 2013 World Baseball Classic.